paulrougieux/cobwood/paper/paper.md

 # Data structure and implementation

-Cobwood leverages Xarray's labeled data arrays to represent panel data, enabling a more intuitive approach to economic modeling.
+Cobwood leverages Xarray's labelled data arrays to represent panel data, enabling a more intuitive approach to economic modelling.
 This design allows developers to write Python functions that closely mirror the mathematical equations found in academic literature, with explicit time and country dimensions.
 The package is designed for extensibility across different models, though the initial release focuses on implementing the Global